Nitrokey/pynitrokey/README.md

 A guide on how to use `nitropy` with Nitrokey 3 device is available on [docs.nitrokey.com](https://docs.nitrokey.com/nitrokey3/linux/nitropy.html).

+## Development

+Information for developers and contributors can be found in the [Developer Guide](./docs/developer-guide.rst).

 ## Maintainers

 Current maintainers can be found in [MAINTAINERS.md](MAINTAINERS.md) file.